Los Angeles County Sheriff's Department: Programs

+Aviation

 The LASD runs an Air Rescue program.
 In 2012, LASD's Air Rescue 5 began replacing Sikorsky H-3 Sea Kings with 3 Eurocopter AS332 Super Pumas as primary rescue helicopters.
 In addition to having a fleet of three Sikorsky Sea Kings, the LASD also utilizes 14 Eurocopter AS-350 AStar helicopters and 3 Hughes/Schweizer 300 series S-300C helicopters.

 The Sky Knight Helicopter Program is an airborne law enforcement program in Lakewood, California which began in 1966.
 The unit operates using non-sworn pilots, employed by the city of Lakewood, partnered with a sworn deputy sheriff from the Los Angeles County Sheriff's Department, Lakewood station.
 The unit currently operates three Schweizer 300C helicopters, based at Long Beach airport and flies about 1,800 hours per year.
 Today, the Sky Knight program is completely integrated within the sheriff's tactical operations.
 Five other cities (Artesia, Bellflower, Hawaiian Gardens, Paramount and Cerritos) contract with Lakewood to participate in the Sky Knight program.
 These five cities also contract with the Los Angeles County Sheriff's Department for police services.

+Reserve program

 The Los Angeles County Sheriff's Department supplements its full-time ranks with over 800 reserve deputies.
 Reserve sheriff's deputies are issued a badge, an identification card, uniforms, a Smith & Wesson M&P duty weapon, handcuffs, baton, and other equipment.
 Reserve deputy sheriffs must volunteer 20 hours per month of their time, with the regular compensation being one dollar per year.
 Reserve deputy sheriffs may also qualify for shooting bonus pay of up to $32.00 per month, and some paid special event assignments are occasionally available, as well as overtime.
 Like full-time deputies, reserve deputy sheriffs serve at the will of the Sheriff, must obey all departmental regulations, but do not fall into the framework of the civil service system.
 Reserve deputies supplement the regular operations of the Sheriff's Department by working in their choice of Uniform Reserve (Patrol), Mounted Posse, Search and Rescue or as a Specialist.